virtio-win/virtio-win-pkg-scripts/README.md

 ## virtio-win driver signatures

 All the Windows binaries are from builds done on Red Hat’s internal build system, which are generated using publicly available code.
-Windows 8+ drivers are cryptographically signed with Red Hat’s trest signature.
+Windows 8+ drivers are cryptographically signed with Red Hat’s trust signature.
 [Test Signing](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing) Windows 10+ drivers are signed with Microsoft attestation signature.[Microsof Attestation Signing](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/code-signing-attestation).
 However they are not signed with Microsoft’s [WHQL signature](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/whql-release-signature).
 WHQL signed builds are only available with a paid RHEL subscription.

 The drivers are cryptographically signed with Red Hat’s vendor signature.
 However they are not signed with Microsoft’s WHQL signature.